 Monthly: Each month that a child has perfect attendance, he/she will receive recognition.

-Trimester: Awards may include: an afternoon of a feature movie, and a drawing to win the a gift certificate for a local business.
+Trimester: Awards may include: an afternoon of a feature movie, and a drawing to win the Feature movie.
+Yearly: Students that have achieved perfect attendance for the year (May 31) will earn a gift certificate for a local business.